Create functions - Amazon CloudFront

 Note

-4. In the Function code section, select the Build tab and enter your function code.
+4. In the Function code section, choose the Build tab and enter your function code.
 The sample code that is included in the Build tab illustrates the basic syntax for the function code.
-You can complete the code as follows:

-You can associate the key value store during the initial creation of the function.
-Or you can associate it later, by updating the function.
+You can associate the key value store when you first create the function.
+Or, you can associate it later, by updating the function.

 To associate a key value store now, follow these steps: